The Efficient Preparation of Normal Distributions in Quantum Registers: Conclusion

 \section{Conclusion}

 This work presents a novel quantum algorithm for the generation of normal distributions in quantum registers, the latter of which runs with $\mathcal{O}(n^2)$ circuit depth (with $n$ being the number of qubits in the output quantum register) and a single ancilla, or with $\mathcal{O}(n \log n)$ circuit depth and $\mathcal{O}(n)$ ancilla qubits.
-The algorithm uses a repeat-until-success scheme combined with MCMR technology, with an $\mathcal{O}(1)$ expected rate of success.
+The algorithm uses a repeat-until-success scheme combined with MCMR technology, with a constant-bounded rate of success.
+Thus, to obtain a normal distribution with this approach, one need only run the procedure a constant number of times in expectation, independent of any of the user input parameters.
 In addition, this work also demonstrates the potential of MCMR technology in the NISQ era by highlighting how it can enable existing qubit resources to be used asymptotically more efficiently in the introduction of non-unitary transformations, and by demonstrating how it allows qubit-efficient error detection and error mitigation techniques.